QubesOS/qubes-doc/common-tasks/software-update-dom0.md

 ### Kernel Upgrade ###

 Install newer kernel for dom0 and VMs.
 The package `kernel` is for dom0 and the package `kernel-qubes-vm` is needed for the VMs.
+(Note that the following example enables the unstable repo.)

 ~~~
 sudo qubes-dom0-update --enablerepo=qubes-dom0-unstable kernel kernel-qubes-vm